tanvincible/dodo/docs/overview.md

 - **Initialization:**
   A developer starts by running `dodo init` in their project, which auto-generates a configuration file (`dodo.toml`) based on the detected project structure.
 - **Workflow Generation:**
-  When `dodo gen` is executed, Dodo pulls the base workflow template from raphus.io, adapts it to the project-specific details (e.g., selecting the right test, lint, build, and deploy commands), and writes the final workflow to the repository.
+  When `dodo build` is executed, Dodo pulls the base workflow template from raphus.io, adapts it to the project-specific details (e.g., selecting the right test, lint, build, and deploy commands), and writes the final workflow to the repository.
 - **Continuous Updates:**
   `dodo update` periodically checks for newer versions of the actions used within the workflow, ensuring that the CI/CD process stays current.
 - **External Contributions:**